jaalto/project--shell-script-performance-and-portability/README.md

 **compliant** is used here to mean "most
 POSIX compliant," as there is not, and never has been, a shell that is fully
 POSIX compliant.
-POSIX is still useful if you are looking for more portable scripts.
+If you are interested in creating highly portable shell scripts,
+POSIX provides the necessary foundation for scripts that function reliably across a broad spectrum of Unix-like operating systems.
 Learn more about POSIX on [Wikipedia](https://en.wikipedia.org/wiki/POSIX).

 > Please note that `sh` here refers to